aabiro/javascript_test_suite/README.md

   5. `npm test`

-You should see a verose output the test results and of code coverage.
+You should see a verbose output the test results and of code coverage.
 Visual code coverage files also provided in `jasmine-structural-integration-testing/coverage`

 *Note: see also `javascript_sample.js`